If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 It raises the skeg and propeller higher on the boat.

-Meaning, you can smoothly run your propeller in shallower water without damaging the bottom habitat of water or your boat.
+You can smoothly run your propeller in shallower water without damaging the bottom habitat of the water or your boat.

-A jack plate doesn’t let the propeller hit the bottom bed and stir up the sediment.
-Implying, you can quickly look for your favorite fish that lives in shallow water.
+A jack plate doesn’t let the propeller hit the bottom bed and stir the sediment.
+This implies that you can quickly look for your favorite fish that lives in shallow water.

 How Does a Jack Plate Improve the Speed?

-For instance, if you are venturing in calm water, you can easily pull the propeller out of the water to gain more speed.
+For instance, if you are venturing into calm water, you can easily pull the propeller out to gain more speed.
 How?

 A jack plate lifts the engine in the water to bring the propeller close to the water surface.